 Given a set of mentions, our objective is to estimate the likelihood that two mentions refer to the same entity.
-We represent each mention by a vector of features and compare them pairwise using various similarity measures.
+We represent each mention by a vector of features and compare them pairwise using various similarity measures in different settings.
 The list of selected features at mention and contract levels are presented in Table 2 and Table 3 respectively.

-With respect to our dataset and features, several points should be emphasized.
+With respect to our data-set and features, several point should be emphasized.
 First, data sparsity: it is common for a mention to have just a few features.
-Second, features are not evenly sparse (cf. Figure 1) and do not contribute equally to a possible linkage.
-Core features such as name, surname, patronymic, gender and profession must strongly correspond in order to consider a link as reliable.
-On the other hand, rare features such as workshop insigna can be very informative when shared by two mentions and should also be valued by the linkage algorithm.
+Then, features are not evenly sparse (cf. Figure 1) and do not contribute equally to a possible linkage.
+Core features such as name, surname, patronimic, gender and profession should strongly correspond to consider a link as reliable.
+On the other hand, rare features such as work-shop insigna can be very informative when shared by two mentions and should also be valued by the linkage algorithm.
 Finally, features are dependent, particularly on the role of the person (e.g. age indicated only for apprentices).